sph-mn/sdupes/readme.md

 # technical details
 * all input path names are loaded into memory. in my test, memory usage remained below 1GB for a 31200 files music library
-* duplicate checking is done in parallel for each group of files with equal size. the number of threads depends on the number of paths that are processed
+* duplicate checking is done in parallel for each group of files with equal size. the number of threads depends on the number of paths to be processed
 * tiny hashtable, set, and thread-pool implementations from [sph-sc-lib](https://github.com/sph-mn/sph-sc-lib) are used
+* hardlinks are not considered duplicates because they share the same inode

 # license
 [gpl3+](https://www.gnu.org/licenses/gpl-3.0.txt)